koanjazz/koanjazz/README.md

 ### Hi there I am Ricardo koan kohatsu

-- 🔭 I’m currently working on Personal Projects with Python and Shell Script
+- 🔭 I’m currently working on Personal Projects with Python and Shell Script and the search for my first job
 - 🌱 I’m currently learning Python, Shell Script and Security information
 <!-- Dropdown -->
 <details>